llvm/llvm-foundation-www/content/docs/infrastructure-wg.md

   infrastructure look like?
 * Identify the need for addons for Github the community is missing right now (e.g. subscribing to labels on Github Issues).
-* Come to a decision on using Phabricator vs. GitHub Pull Requests for code reviews, then implement the change.
+* Help the Community to come to a decision on using Phabricator vs. GitHub Pull Requests for code reviews, then implement the change.
 * Create a roadmap for the handover of the existing infrastructure to a contractor.
 Components ready for immediate takeover: